jordicenzano/tcp-proxy-docker/README.md

 Simple utility to relay tcp traffic to a specific host and port.

-It can be useful also to add interferinece (test under stress) a TCP based network connection (ex: Live streaming)
+It can be useful also to add interference (test under stress) a TCP based network connection (ex: Live streaming)

 # Pulling docker image from docker hub
 1. Ensure you have [docker](https://www.docker.com) installed